mindspore-ai/docs/tutorials/source_en/orange_pi/environment_setup.md

 ![environment-setup-1-3](https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/r2.8.0/tutorials/source_zh_cn/orange_pi/images/environment_setup_1-3.png)

-Step 4 Alternative download method.

-If the download from Baidu Wangpan is too slow, you can use [this link](https://obs-9be7.obs.cn-east-2.myhuaweicloud.com/OrangePi/20240318/opiaipro_ubuntu22.04_desktop_aarch64_20240318.img.xz) to download directly.

 ### 1.3 Downloading the Tools

 There are two card-making tools balenaEtcher, Rufus, and you can choose any one of the tools to burn according to your computer.